 Swiss Chard, Potato, Chick Pea Stew

-1 pound Swiss chard, tough stems removed, leaves washed well and chopped
+1 pound Swiss chard, tough stems removed, leaves washed well and chopped3 tablespoons olive oil

 1 1/2 pounds baking potatoes (about 3), peeled and sliced 3/4-inch thick